Hosting and bandwidth provided by MacAce.net.

 Left - iPod touch 3rd Gen, Right - iPhone 3GS - Photo Credit: Apple, Inc.

-However, turn the iPod touch 3rd Gen and iPhone 3GS around and the external material differences become obvious.
-The iPod touch 3rd Gen has a chromed steel rear case with an oval shaped plastic "window" for the wi-fi antenna (officially 802.11b/g, but teardowns also have discovered that the Broadcom BCM4329 chip that provides 802.11b/g in the 32 GB and 64 GB iPod touch 3rd Gen configurations is capable of 802.11n as well, but this is not an advertised capability, nor is it supported in software).
+However, turn the iPod touch 3rd Gen and iPhone 3GS around and the materials are quite different.
+The iPod touch 3rd Gen has a chromed steel rear case with an oval shaped plastic "window" for the Wi-Fi antenna (officially 802.11b/g, but teardowns discovered that the Broadcom BCM4329 chip that provides 802.11b/g in the 32 GB and 64 GB iPod touch 3rd Gen configurations is capable of 802.11n as well, but this is not an advertised capability, nor is it supported in software).

-The iPhone 3G and iPhone 3GS models, on the other hand, use either black or white plastic for the rear case which allows data and voice signals to penetrate the housing.
-The wi-fi chip in the iPhone 3GS does not support 802.11n.
+The iPhone 3G and iPhone 3GS models, on the other hand, use either black or white plastic for the rear case which allows data and voice signals to readily penetrate the housing.
+The Wi-Fi chip in the iPhone 3GS does not support 802.11n.

 Left - iPod touch 3G, Center & Right - iPhone 3G - Photo Credit: Apple, Inc.

-Although the size differences are rather inconsequential, the iPod touch 3rd Gen is slightly shorter (0.2 inches), thinner (0.15 inches), and lighter (0.75 ounces) than the iPhone 3GS.
+Although the size differences are hardly notable, the iPod touch 3rd Gen is slightly shorter (0.2 inches), thinner (0.15 inches), and lighter (0.75 ounces) than the iPhone 3GS.

 Identification Differences

-With a chrome metal back on the iPod touch and a plastic back on the iPhone 3GS, there is little reason to mistake these devices for one another.
-However, it is easy to mistake either for another iPod touch or iPhone, and consequently, it is helpful to know the model number in small type on the back of each device for identification purposes.
+With a chrome metal back on the iPod touch and a white or black plastic back on the iPhone 3GS, there is little reason to mistake these devices for one another.
+However, it is easy to mistake either for another iPod touch or iPhone, and consequently, it is helpful to reference the Model Number that is displayed in small type on the back of each device for identification purposes.

-The 8 GB iPod touch 3rd Gen -- which essentially is the same as the iPod touch 2nd Gen -- is model number A1288, the 32 GB and 64 GB configurations of the iPod touch 3rd Gen are model number A1318, the iPhone 3GS is model number A1303 and the China-only iPhone 3GS that does not have wi-fi is model number A1325.
+The 8 GB iPod touch released alongside the "3rd Gen" models in 2009 -- which essentially is the same as the iPod touch 2nd Gen -- shares its A1288 model number.
+By contrast, the unique 32 GB and 64 GB configurations of the iPod touch 3rd Gen are model number A1318, the iPhone 3GS is model number A1303, and the China-only iPhone 3GS that does not have Wi-Fi is model number A1325.

-However, as the model number is particularly hard to read on the iPod touch models, it may be easier to lookup either by order number -- at least if the device will boot -- with Everyi.com's Ultimate iLookup feature or the EveryMac app.
+However, as the model number is particularly hard to read on the iPod touch models, it may be easier to lookup any of these devices by Order Number -- at least if the device will boot -- with Everyi.com's Ultimate iLookup feature.
 Apple refers to the order number as "Model" in software.
-To find the "Model" select the "Settings" app and then click General > About > and scroll down until the field is visible.
+To find the "Model" select the "Settings" app and then click General > About > and scroll until the field is visible.

-Everyi.com's Ultimate iLookup and the EveryMac app also can identify these devices by EMC number and the last three characters of their serial numbers as well.
+Everyi.com's Ultimate iLookup also can identify these devices by EMC Number and their Serial Numbers, as well.

 Technical Differences